 It was pitch black.
 I closed my eyes, then opened them again.
 It made no difference, I still couldn’t see anything.
 The only sound was the dripping of water, and my nervous breath.
 Then a voice rang out in the cave……

 Tours to the ATM caves in Belize, officially known as Actun Tunichil Muknal (the cave of the stone sepulchre), can be easily arranged from San Ignacio, the closest major tourist town to the caves.
 There are several operators who run the ATM cave tour, and all have good Tripadvisor reviews.
 I later learned that 49 potential guides took the test proposed by the NICH, the National Institute of Culture & History in Belize, but only 23 passed.
 Now, not all of these guides are active, but there still seems to be a lot of companies in San Ignacio offering tours to the caves.
 I chose Carlos the Caveman, partly because I love the name, partly for the excellent reviews, and partly because the company is a small business run by Carlos himself.
 I try to support small, local, family businesses wherever I can, so I contacted Carlos to see if I could join one of his ATM cave tours.
+While the tour is expensive for backpackers in Belize (as are most tours here) it is definitely worth it if you can stretch your budget.

-Quick to reply, Carlos The Caveman confirmed the tour for a couple of days later, and explained what we had to bring: closed shoes that would get wet, socks, sunscreen, insect repellent – and no cameras.
+Quick to reply, Carlos The Caveman confirmed my ATM cave tour for a couple of days later, and explained what we had to bring: closed shoes that would get wet, socks, sunscreen, insect repellent – and no cameras.
 On the day of the tour, Carlos arrived at my hostel to pick me up at 8.30am.
 We were just three people on the tour; my companions were a couple of friends from Germany and we chatted on the way to the caves.
 The first stop was actually the Maya site of Cahal Pech to buy the tickets to enter the caves.
 These are other Mayan ruins in San Ignacio that are also worth a visit if you have time.

 It takes just over an hour to reach the ATM caves from San Ignacio; or the car park at least.
 The first section is by paved road, then the rest by bumpy dirt track.
 When we arrived, the ranger checked our tickets and Carlos parked the car.
 The car park was already filled with mini-vans from other companies – the times of the tours are staggered to avoid having everyone in the cave at the same time, as some parts get a little cosy!
 Carlos provided us with our safety gear – a hard hat with a head lamp, a life jacket, and a machete for good measure.
 The machete was really just for the photo but it was still the biggest I’d seen!

 We set off, and in a couple of minutes came across the river the first time.
 I had expected to get wet in the cave, but didn’t realise we would swim across the river straight away!
 But, swim we did, with the aid of a rope if needed.
 We then squelched our way along the path towards the cave.
-The hike to the entrance is 45 minutes to an hour, but on flat terrain through the trees so it’s not a difficult walk.
+The hike to the entrance is 45 minutes to an hour, but on flat terrain through the trees, so it’s not a difficult walk.
 We crossed the river twice more, splashing across this time as the water was shallower here.
-I wished I had brought my GoPro, but cameras are not allowed on the tour, so I had time to just appreciate the scenery.
+I wished I had brought my GoPro, but cameras are not allowed on the ATM cave tour, so I had time to just appreciate the scenery.
 As we went along, Carlos pointed out termite nests (and tried to convince us to eat a couple of them, but we all declined), lizards and an agouti, as well as several different trees and plants.
 The caves are set in Tapir National Reserve, but we didn’t see any tapirs unfortunately!

 When we arrived at the mouth of the cave I was struck by its beauty.
 The sun shone into the blue water, and vines draped around the entrance to the cave.
 We stashed out water bottles to collect later and descended into the cave.
 The river flows right through the cave; and is deep enough to have to swim in parts.
 The first part was at the entrance, and I flopped into the cold water as gracefully as I could and swam to where Carlos directed me.
 The water here was much cooler than the river we had crossed, coming out of the shadows of the cave.
 Once we had all crossed, Carlos led us deeper into the cave, climbing over rocks and wading through the river.
 We passed the last window of natural light, and moved into the darkness.
 We rested for a moment and Carlos asked us to turn off our lights.
 We sat in silence in the dark for what seemed like a long time, but must have only been a few moments.
 Then Carlos spoke.
 We had just asked permission to enter the cave.
 A spiritual place for the Maya, entering the cave should not be taken lightly.
 He also emphasised the importance of safety and communication, those at the front must pass back instructions to those at the back so we all help each other through the cave.
 Make no mistake, health & safety regulations don’t apply here!
 There are no hand-rails, no anti-slip flooring, and a step in the wrong place could end in serious injury.
 Well, if I wasn’t nervous before that, I was now!